 In 2004 when Jackie decided to compete in the USET qualifiers for the Pan Ams, I followed suit (not very successfully I should add) and when I was riding one of her Grand Prix horses at her farm with her father, John Paxton, watching he suggested I travel to Gronwoldhof in the summer, like Jackie, and learn and compete with the best.
 It was an idea that had occurred to me many times earlier, but until her father made the suggestion it didn’t really feel like a realistic expectation.
 When I presented the idea of taking my horses to Germany to train and outlined the costs to my father he was supportive but said we obviously couldn’t keep the farm in Wellington while my horses and I were living abroad and explained his expectations as far as training, education, and competition expectations.
 So, we listed my farm on Fax Trail and booked a flight for my two Grand Prix horses, the Dutch Warmblood (KWPN) stallion, Le Byou P, and my Dutch Warmblood (KWPN) gelding, Labyrinth to travel to Europe.

-Following WEF season 2004, I drove my horses to the airport loading center in Miami, with four tack trunks, and about 10 suitcases.
-We flew in a huge cargo plane.
+Following WEF season 2004, my Dad drove my horses and I to the airport loading center in Miami, with four tack trunks, and about 10 suitcases.
+We (myself and horses) flew in a huge cargo plane.
 I’d taken a course in Miami a few weeks prior, so I'd be allowed to travel with my horses as a traveling attendant.
 I stood behind the large rope net that separated the cargo from the pilot’s area during take-off and as I looked into Labyrinth’s eyes I thought, wow, this is the beginning of a brand new chapter.

 Gestut Gronwoldhof - “Ist beginnt mit einem träum”